ValkyRiver/upgrademod/README.md

 ### Current Progress:
 • Most Jokers have upgrades

-• Most Consumables have upgrades
+• All consumables have upgrades

 • All enhancements, editions, and seals have upgrades

-• All booster packs have upgrades
+• All vanilla booster packs have upgrades

-• Tags: Investment, Handy, Garbage, Double, Juggle, D6, Top-Up, Speed, Orbital, Economy, Voucher, Boss, Standard, Charm, Meteor, Buffoon, Ethereal
+• Most Tags have upgrades

-• Vouchers: Reroll Surplus and Reroll Glut (though Reroll Glut is currently bugged)
+• Most Vouchers have upgrades

 • Higher-level blinds have higher scoring requirements